xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 other shoe.
 Well, here it is.

 In this installment, we'll talk  about how to deal with different data types.
-As I did in the last segment, I will NOT incorporate these  features directly into the TINY  compiler  at  this  time.
+As I did in the last segment, I will _not_ incorporate these  features directly into the TINY  compiler  at  this  time.
 Instead, I'll be using the same approach that has worked  so well for  us  in the past: using only  fragments  of  the  parser  and